| The discussion on the strategic

 the struggle.
 And this implies the necessity of preparing for

 armed struggle when you expect it in the next stage.
+But all these obvious truths

 would not justify Comrade Hansen’s polemical heat, because